dcsil/lexislabs/README.md

 #### Team Slack Channel: #team\-neurolingo

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+Neurolingo is a next-gen start-up specializing in the education industry.
+Neurolingo's vision is to apply cutting-edge technology such as generative AI to provide tailored and personalized language lessons.
+This will both accelerate and enhance user's language learning abilities, creating a world where anyone can break through the language barrier.

 Table of Contents
 ---